 A.BCH is proud to be ECA accredited since 2018.
 Read more about ECA here.

-What is circular design?
-What's a circular fashion label?
+What is circular design and what is a circular fashion label?

 The fashion industry operates on a linear model of "take, make, waste".
 Circular design is a method of design that from inception to death, phases out harmful materials and all wastage in a continuing cycle.
 We learned a lot of what we know about circular design from the Ellen MacArthur Foundation.